U.S. Company Formation

 • Simple to form and manage

-• Pass-through federal taxation (no double taxation)
+• Generally pass-through federal taxation

 • Flexible ownership and management structure